Walk a Mile in... Thelma's Shoes

 "Sometimes the agro when I get home, when we can’t go anywhere, can’t go away for the weekend because there is nobody to care for her.
 We can’t get any more help, she gets a morning call and an evening call, and each one is near enough an hour, so that’s her budget gone, so there is no budget for a daytime call, so you can’t do anything, especially with my sister not being well.
 At one time she would have just stepped in and we could go away for the weekend, but we are struggling now."

-What do you think other people, who are carers, what do you think….
+What do you think other people, who aren't carers, what do you think….

 "I don’t think they have got any idea what it’s like.
 Most people just finish work and that’s it, they have got the rest of the day ahead.
 I am sure they think I finish here at half 1 and only work until half past 1, but I don’t, that’s just this job finished.
 Then I go to that job, because I class it like a job.
 You don’t go and have a cup of tea and sit chatting, there’s always something, if my sister does go down and she has done sandwiches, then I will do the ironing, or I’ll put the washing in, or I’ll have to nip down the street, there’s always something that needs to be done.
 So you can’t go and just sit and have a chat, there’s always jobs to be done.
 So it’s a nightmare sometimes.
 Then I just go home and start again with my own family".